ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 *Notice: It is intended that the osu! wiki will try to give readers their selected language's version of an article (and fallback on using the English version if it is not available).*

 If your language is not listed above, you can either append `?locale={langcode}` to the URL (where `{langcode}` is your language's two letter code in lowercase letters, e.g. `https://osu.ppy.sh/help/wiki/Welcome?locale=zh` will give you the Chinese version of the Welcome article regardless of the selected language) or help translate the [osu-web via Crowdin](https://crowdin.com/project/osu-web).
-If you need help translating the website or want to discuss translating decisions, you can talk about it in the `#osu-web` [osu!dev Discord channel](https://discord.gg/ppy).
+If you need help translating the website or want to discuss translating decisions, you can talk about it in the [osu!dev Discord](https://discord.gg/ppy) (`#osu-web` channel).

 #### Metadata